Tornadoes Fast Facts

 May 24, 2011 - Tornadoes strike Arkansas, Oklahoma and Kansas, killing at least 18 people.

-August 3, 2011 - The Storm Prediction Center's final report for April 2011 shows 753 tornadoes touched down across the US, breaking the previous monthly record of 543 tornadoes in May 2003.
+August 3, 2011 - The Storm Prediction Center's final report for April 2011 shows 753 tornadoes touched down across the United States, breaking the previous monthly record of 543 tornadoes in May 2003.

 May 20, 2013 - An EF5 tornado hits the Moore, Oklahoma area.
 The path of the tornado is 14 miles long.
 Twenty-four people are killed.